gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The method to set the current group status is out of the scope of this document, and is defined for the administrator interface of the Group Manager specified in {{I-D.ietf-ace-oscore-gm-admin}}.

-## ace-group/GROUPNAME/gm-pub-key {#ssec-resource-gm-pub-key}

-This resource implements a GET handler.

-### GET Handler {#gm-pub-key-get}

-The handler expects a GET request.

-The handler verifies that the group name in the /ace-group/GROUPNAME/gm-pub-key path is a subset of the 'scope' stored in the Access Token associated to the requesting client.

-The handler also verifies that the roles granted to the requesting client allow it to perform this operation on this resource (REQ8).
-If either verification fails, the Group Manager MUST respond with a 4.03 (Forbidden) error message.

-If the requesting client is not a current group member and GROUPNAME denotes a pairwise-only group, the Group Manager MUST respond with a 4.00 (Bad Request) error message.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.1 of I-D.ietf-ace-key-groupcomm}}.
-The value of the 'error' field MUST be set to 7 ("Signatures not used in the group").

-If the verifications above succeed, the handler returns a 2.05 (Content) message, specifying the Group Manager's public key together with a proof-of-possession evidence.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor.
-The payload of the response is a CBOR map, which is formatted as defined in {{sec-gm-pub-key}}.

 ## ace-group/GROUPNAME/verif-data {#ssec-resource-verif-data}

 This resource implements a GET handler.